Life Members - Hamilton and Kitchener-Waterloo Joint Sections (LM70003)

 It was the first power development that provided polyphase power for commercial use over transmission lines to loads in Hamilton 56 km (35 miles) distant from the Niagara area.
 The intake block and part of the original building remain at the original site

-EventsEvents are now listed with Section Current Events.
+EventsEvents are now listed on the new Section website sites.ieee.org/hamilton/.

 There are generally two meetings per year with lunch and a speaker.